 FireDiveGear.com prides itself on offering some of the finest quality products at the most reasonable prices.
 All our hardware is calibrated against calibrated intrumentation, machined at close tolerance and uses the highest quality LEDs and filter materials available.

 We offer custom mask filters and made to order camera and strobe filters.

 A great deal of research has gone into the development of these products and we are certain you will enjoy the results of your Fluo diving experience.

 In the following sections we will explain the science behind underwater fluorescence in general as well as the science behind our products in particular.

-The photo at the top right shows a fluorescent brain coral.
+The photo on the right shows a fluorescent brain coral.